Guide to Perugia, Italy

 Another fast road, the Raccordo Strada, connects Perugia with Siena, and that drive takes about an hour and 20 minutes.

-Renting a car: if you’ll be renting a car for your visit, I always recommend having a look on DiscoverCars.
+If you’ll be renting a car for your visit, I always recommend having a look on DiscoverCars.
 It’s an online aggregator that includes offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.

-Parking: well-marked parking areas surround the old town, and are connected to the center by a series of elevators and escalators.
+Well-marked parking areas surround the old town, and are connected to the center by a series of elevators and escalators.
 One of the most convenient is the large facility in Piazza Partigiani, and parking here comes with an escalator ride up to the center through the subterranean ruins of the medieval city.
 Intercity buses also arrive at Piazza Partigiani.

 Arriving by train or bus